 Claire is a Postdoctoral Research Fellow working jointly with the Centre for the Study of African Economies (CSAE) and Young 1ove, a youth-focused NGO in Botswana.
 Claire’s work is at the intersection of development and behavioural economics.
 She has conducted research on gender inequality, social protection and education with the World Bank and Innovations for Poverty Action.
 Previously, she was an economist at the Australian Agency for International Development.
 Claire received her DPhil from the Blavatnik School of Government, her master's from Georgetown University, and her BA in Economics and International Relations from the University of Sydney and Honours from the Australian National University.

-Claire’s research is focused on understanding how to successfully scale interventions in health and education.
+Claire’s postdoctoral fellowship is funded by the UKRI GCRF Accelerating Achievement for Africa’s Adolescents Hub.
+Claire's postdoctoral research is focused on understanding how to successfully scale interventions in health and education.
 Another strand of research is focused on understanding the social and behavioural frictions in decision-making that contribute to gender inequality.